cwthom/shinyhelper/README.md

 * add help files with a single extra function call
 * leverage the formatting power of markdown to go beyond simple tooltips
+* customise the appearance and positioning of the help icons, and the size of help pages
 * additional function to quickly create a suitable directory of markdown files

 You can add help files to any shiny input or output, with a simple call to `helper()`: